 Interest rates can fluctuate and change from year to year.
 If you’re currently paying high interest rates on your federal and private student loans, you could take advantage of lower interest rates that may not have been available to you a few years ago.

 Improved cash flow

 Your outstanding federal and private student loans may require a bigger monthly payment than you can afford.
-A refinancing can help restructure your loan balance to decrease the amount of money that you owe each month, which would put more cash in your pocket to use for living expenses or savings.
+Refinancing can help restructure your loan balance to decrease the amount of money that you owe each month, which would put more cash in your pocket to use for living expenses or savings.

 Improved credit history

 You might be able to increase your chance of getting approved for a refinanced loan (and ramping up your credit score) if you have a creditworthy co-signer.
-And after making 12 to 36 consecutive, on-time, full principal and interest payments, you could be eligible for a co-signer release, depending on the terms offered by your lender.
+After making 12 to 36 consecutive, on-time, full principal and interest payments, you could be eligible for a co-signer release, depending on the terms offered by your lender.

-Something to keep in mind about student loan consolidation…
+Some things to keep in mind about student loan consolidation…

 Federal student loans may offer you certain benefits, options, and protections that private loans don’t, such as extending the amount of time that you may need to repay your loan, or giving special considerations for members of the military.
 For instance, the Income-Based Repayment (IBR) program lets some borrowers reduce the amount of their monthly payments due to financial hardship.
 Check your eligibility for these options before deciding whether you need them or want to keep them.
 Refinancing your federal student loans into a private loan would result in the loss of these options.